 This morning you’ll visit the authentic Quechua Andean Community where you’ll participate in daily activities, including knitting and other crafts, and walk the crop fields.
 After lunch we head to the Pisac Archeological site.

 Today we board the Vistadome train to Machu Picchu, one of the most spectacular rail journeys in the world, following the Urubamba River through the incredible Canyon of Vilcanota.
 We’ll ascend the Inca trail, visit the impressive "Wiñay Wayna" archeological site and marvel at the Sun Gate as we enter Machu Picchu.

 This morning your guide meets you at the hotel to begin a complete guided tour of the Inca citadel.
 If you’re feeling adventurous you can even hike Huayna Picchu Mountain, before having free time to explore the and experience spectacular views of all of Machu Picchu and the valleys and mountains surrounding it.

-You’ll journey back to the airport today by boat then catch your flight to Lima via Cusco.
+You’ll journey back to the airport today by boat then catch your flight to Lima via Cuzco.
 Depending on your flight home you may need to spend an extra night in Lima.